ScotterC/pinecone/README.md

 # Pinecone Vector DB Client (WIP)

 Note: This is currently minimal functionality of the Pinecone API.
 Pull requests to fill out the gem are welcome.
-I recommend reading the code directly if you're going to use it.

 ## Installation